Pariyatti/mobile-spikes/docs/backend/where-we-are-today.md

 - Servers without public URLs or interfaces?

+## Shrink-Wrapped Software

+`Shrink-Wrapped Software` includes anything that is essential to Pariyatti's operations but not necessarily hosted on the internet.
+Examples include offline desktop tools like Microsoft Office for spreadsheets and Inkscape for SVGs.
+Do not bother including specific tools for editing generic data, like text editors.

+- ???
+- ???

 ## Security Tools

 `Security Tools` include password managers, SSL certificate management (if done locally), 2-Factor-Auth tools, etc.

+- ???
+- ???

+## Licenses

+`Licenses` includes any license required to run essential Pariyatti software and services.
+Paid, proprietary licenses in particular are worth mentioning.

+- BSD License, DotNetNuke
 - ???
 - ???